RedPointGlobal/redpoint-rpi/docs/migration.md

       console: "false"
 ```

-This allows you to see detailed plugin and endpoint logs while keeping core framework logging quiet, solving the common problem of log noise in production environments with custom plugins.
+You can turn up plugin and endpoint logs without flooding your output with framework noise.

 ---